JoTioTech/node-red-bj-parser/README.md

 - ret
 	- type: binary
 	- value returned from *sub rule* from next atribute
-- custom1, custom2, custom3
+- user can define any custom variable
+	- WARN: responsible use is encouraged as they are stored in global scope - thus they will not be cleared by default after each message
+	- WARN: periodic clearing of them is recommended to avoid cluttering memory (use clearArray function)
+	- prefer use of common variables like `custom1`, `custom2`, `custom3`
 	- type: int
 	- custom variables, can be set by setCustomVar function
-	- WARN as of 13.6.
-2024 custom variables cannot be used to do operations while setting value only in masking of binary
-	- to access custom variable use `$custom1`, `$custom2`, `$custom3`
+	- to access custom variable use `$<variable name>`,

 ## StD Variable